morenolab/MexVar_Paper_Code/README.md

 # MexVar Paper Code
-This repository contains custom-made code used to analyze biomedical relevant variants presented in the paper: MexVar database for expanding Latin American precision medicine illustrates striking clinical genetic variation in the Mexican Biobank.
+This repository contains custom-made code used to analyze biomedically relevant variants presented in the paper: MexVar database for expanding Latin American precision medicine illustrates striking clinical genetic variation in the Mexican Biobank.
 Authored by Carmina Barberena-Jonas et al., PhD student at the Moreno Lab in Mexico (currently under review).

 ## Code available